asreview/asreview/DEVELOPMENT.md

 ## Development workflow

-Install both [npm][1] and Python.
+### Back end
+Install Python

-Install the ASReview package (in a different terminal)
+Install the ASReview package

 	pip install -e .

-Start the Python API server
+Start the Python API server with the Flask development environment

 	export FLASK_ENV=development
 	asreview lab

-For Windows, instead use
+For Windows, use

 	set FLASK_ENV=development
 	asreview lab

+### Front end

+Install both [npm][1] and Python

+Start the Python API server with the Flask development environment.
+Before the front end development can be started, the back end has to run as well

+	export FLASK_ENV=development
+	asreview lab

+For Windows, use

+	set FLASK_ENV=development
+	asreview lab

-Navigate to `asreview/webapp` and install npm.
+Navigate to `asreview/webapp` and install the front end application with npm

 	cd asreview/webapp
 	npm install

 The user interface is written in [React][2].
-First, start a development server with npm.
-This server is used for React development.
+Start the local front end application with npm

 	npm start

-Open the webbrowser at `localhost:3000`. **Important**: ignore `localhost:5000` for front-end development.
+Open the web browser at `localhost:3000`

+**Important**: Ignore `localhost:5000`.
+You can also find a front end on `:5000` but this is not relevant for the current front end development step.

 [1]:	https://www.npmjs.com/get-npm
 [2]:	https://reactjs.org/